-The 'mtdc' register is capability width read/write register dedicated for use by machine mode.
+The 'mtdc' register is Capability Pointer Mode width read/write register dedicated for use by machine mode.
 Typically, it is used to hold a data capability to a machine-mode hart-local context space, to load into 'ddc'.

 The tag of the CSR must be reset to zero.
 The reset values of the metadata and address fields are UNSPECIFIED.